felixknox/single.js/README.md

 A ultra simple framework for single page applications - inspired by the work of Josef Kjærgaard and his amazing Flash framework.

-the JSON relies on this structure.
+the JSON relies on this structure:

 {
 	sitetree